romland/Troves/README.md

 ## 💡 Hacks & Pro-Tips

 * **Add it to your Home Screen**
 I highly recommend using the "Add to Home Screen" button on your phone.
-Hiding the browser UI gives you back a ton of vertical space for the camera, and it just makes the whole thing much nicer to use.
+Hiding the browser UI gives you back a ton of vertical space, and it just makes the whole thing much nicer to use.

 * **The Pool Noodle Hack ($2)**
 When scanning clothes, especially if you use the background removal feature, limp sleeves and hanger-pokes ruin the cutout.
 Slit a dense foam pool noodle down the side and slide it over the top bar of a standard wooden hanger.
 It immediately widens the shoulder profile.